Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

-In this section, we describe two methods that can robustly estimate $\hat \pi_0$ that satisfy assumption 2 in Theorem 1 using only Bayes factors.
+In this section, we describe two methods that can robustly estimate $\hat \pi_0$ that satisfy assumption 2 in the Proposition 1 using only Bayes factors.
 The two methods share a simple intuition based on the stochastic orderings: for Bayes factors with reasonable powers, the smaller values are more likely generated from the null models.
 Theoretically, they both rely on the weak law of large numbers (WLLN) to ensure the upper bound property stated in (\ref{conserv.prop}).
+Note that both approaches require the number of the simultaneous tests is sufficiently large, but impose no restrictions on sample sizes in each test.
+R code code implementing the described computational procedures is made freely available at \url{https://github.com/xqwen/bfdr}.